jdsimkin04/shinyinla/README.md

-# README #

-This respository contains the source code for the R-INLA project; see www.r-inla.org

-Precompiled version of the R-INLA package can be downloaded from www.r-inla-download.org

-Håvard Rue
+This is a read-only mirror of the R-INLA package.
+R-INLA package is maintained here www.r-inla.org and https://github.com/hrue/r-inla.
+Because the package is outside of CRAN and Github, this repo allows for easy shiny deployment.